Hronom/jackson-dataformat-rison/README.md

 Description
 -----

-A plugin for the [Jackson streaming JSON processor v2.7.x] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (https://github.com/Nanonid/rison) serialization format.
+A plugin for the [Jackson JSON Processor] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (https://github.com/Nanonid/rison) serialization format.